Sjlver/cv/cv.md

 [www.google.com](https://www.google.com/)
-I built tools to systematically scan all Android apps for security vulnerabilities related to SSL connections.
+I built tools to systematically scan all Android apps for security vulnerabilities.
 The project used program analysis and abstract interpretation techniques in a distributed cloud setup.
 It is now running in production at Google and warns app developers whenever a new vulnerability is detected.

 ### Master Thesis at Open Systems: Sept.
 2010 to March 2011